 - Seminar papers: 22.200 characters

-- Bachelor theses: 70.000 characters
+- Bachelor thesis: 70.000 characters

-- Master theses PStO 2015: 150.000 160.000 characters
+- Master thesis PStO 2015: 150.000 max.
+160.000 characters

-- Master theses PStO 2018: 120.000 140.000 characters
+- Master thesis PStO 2018: 120.000 max.
+140.000 characters

-- +/- 10%; including spaces, figures and tables, excluding table of contents, lists of abbreviations, index of figures & tables, references and appendices
+- +/- 10%; including spaces, figures and tables, excluding table of contents, lists of abbreviations, figures & tables, abstract, references and appendixes

 - A4 paper, 1.5 line spacing, 2.5 cm margin all around

 - 12 pt. font Times New Roman

 - Justified with syllabification

 - Single-sided print

 Please number all pages of your seminar paper or thesis.
 The cover sheet is not numbered.
-The table of contents starts with the Roman page number I. The subsequent lists of abbreviations, index figures and tables are also numbered with Roman numerals.
+The table of contents starts with the Roman page number I. The subsequent lists of abbreviations, figures and tables are also numbered with Roman numerals.
 The text body and references should be numbered in Arabic.
 In case you are using an appendix, you may use either Roman or Arabic numbers.

 Headlines may be highlighted according to their importance.
 Please note that use of different fonts, font sizes and indentations may be detrimental to the general typeface of your seminar paper or thesis.
-Since your thesis is not an official publication of LMU Munich School of Management, please refrain from using the university's logo.
+Since your thesis is not on official publication of LMU Munich, using the university's logo is inadequate.